Région Sud-Ouest

 -

-Food and wine pairings from the Southwest
+Food and wine pairings from the South-West

-Rosé wines are suitable for simple, summery cuisine.
+Rosés are suitable for simple, summer cuisine.